School Bus Driver

 Is there a minimum age to become a school bus driver?
 I'm 20.
 Is it a potential job while I myself am in school?
 Drive 5-8, class 9-12, drive 2-5?

-Asked by Matt about 10 years ago
+Asked by Matt over 10 years ago

 Each state has their own laws regarding the age of bus drivers.
 I think here in Georgia it is 21 or 22.
 Other than that I'm not sure.
 As far as time is concerned, yes it can be worked during a college schedule.
 In fact I am in college myself and manage my job and college.